SukrithTripathii/ThreadPoolExecChain/README.md

 * [namazso](https://x.com/namazso): stack unwinding inner mechanics, retaddr/frame spoofing, and more
 * [Chetan Nayak](https://x.com/NinjaParanoid): previous public work on implementing ThreadPool Worker Callback as a tailcall
+* [trickster](https://x.com/trickster012): for giving me a reason and a motivation to rework on this